- Key facts & figures

 A mere century ago infectious diseases were the main cause of death worldwide, even in the most developed countries.
 Today with the exception of clean drinking water, nothing rivals vaccination in fighting infectious diseases and keeping mortality rates low.
 The World Health Organization (WHO) estimates immunization saves between two to three million lives across the globe every year.

 The latest case in point is polio.
-Since the Global Polio Eradication Initiative was launched in 1988 by the World Health Organization, Rotary International, the US Centers for Disease Control and Prevention (CDC) and the United Nations Children’s Fund (UNICEF), over 2.5 billion children have been vaccinated, with the global incidence of polio decreasing by 99%.
+Since the Global Polio Eradication Initiative (GPEI) was launched in 1988 by the World Health Organization, Rotary International, the US Centers for Disease Control and Prevention (CDC) and the United Nations Children’s Fund (UNICEF), over 2.5 billion children have been vaccinated, with the global incidence of polio decreasing by 99%.
 This translates into an estimated 10 million people walking today who would have otherwise been paralyzed by the disease.

 Simply put, vaccination is administering a non-pathogenic bacterium, virus or molecule to provoke the production of antibodies to fight back in the disease when it attacks the body.
 The result is immunization.